arjav1528/Nudron-Water-Meter-v2/README.md

 2. **Platform-specific features**: Ensure you're running on the correct platform
 3. **Dependencies**: Run `flutter pub get` after any pubspec.yaml changes
 4. **Build issues**: Clean and rebuild with `flutter clean && flutter pub get`
+5. **Date picker showing lowercase months**: If the date range picker shows "November" instead of "NOVEMBER", you need to apply the package modification documented in the Installation section.
+The modification must be reapplied after running `flutter pub get` or clearing the package cache.

 ### Debug Mode
 ```bash